Plantar Fasciitis (Heel Pain) Treatment

-Plantar fasciitis is the inflammation of the plantar fascia and can occur due to an acute injury from sudden high-impact activity or a chronic injury from long-term overuse.
-It is very common for individuals to ignore the pain at its initial stages and only seek help months later.
+Plantar fasciitis is the inflammation of the plantar fascia, a band of connective tissue that connects our heel bone to the ball of our foot (forefoot).
+Plantar fasciitis typically causes sharp stabbing heel pain, especially in the morning.
+It can occur from a sudden high-impact activity or long-term overuse.
+It is common for individuals to ignore the heel pain at its initial stages and only seek help months later.

-Plantar fasciitis is diagnosed based on the presenting symptoms and diagnostic ultrasound imaging.
-The use of diagnostic ultrasound imaging is important to rule out any plantar fascia tears, which are often discovered in many individuals.
+Plantar fasciitis is diagnosed based on the presenting symptoms and also through diagnostic ultrasound imaging.
+Imaging is essential to rule out any plantar fascia tears, which many are undetected.

 Causes of Plantar Fasciitis

-The plantar fascia is a band of connective tissue (much like a rubber band) that originates from the heel and attaches to the ball of the foot.
-Its primary function is to hold our heel and forefoot together to support the arch and stabilise the foot during standing or walking.
+The plantar fascia’s function is to hold our heel and forefoot together to support the arch and stabilise the foot during standing or walking.
+When we stand or walk, our body weight on the foot stretches and compresses the plantar fascia repetitively.

 Risk Factors of Plantar Fasciitis